-I love cooking foods that my husband (Tanner) loves.
-Watching his face light up when I make mac and cheese, makes my day.
-However, there are also food that I love but he doesn’t care for.
-Tanner is usually very appreciative of my cooking so even if he doesn’t like anything, he rarely complains.
-But I can read him like a book by now and can tell when he doesn’t like something.
-Even if I like certain foods he isn’t a fan of, it just isn’t that much fun to cook it just for myself.
+I love cooking foods that my husband loves.
+Watching his face light up when I make pizza or mac & cheese, makes my day.
+However, there are also food that I love but he doesn't care for.
+Tanner is usually very appreciative of my cooking so even if he doesn't like anything, he rarely complains.
+But I can always tell when he doesn't like something.
+Even if I like certain foods he isn't a fan of, it just isn't that much fun to cook it just for myself.

 Basil pesto was one of such foods.
-Tanner isn’t fond of garlic, finds fresh basil much too strong, and thinks the green color is, well, too healthy-looking.
-But because I love pesto so much, I wasn’t willing to just give up.
-Not this time.
-So I’ve made dozens of different pesto recipes over the years – avocado pesto, sun-dried tomato pesto, hemp seed pesto with spinach, kale pesto, and secretly hoped that one of them would become also Tanner’s favorite.
-Every time Tanner didn’t light up after the first bite, my heart sank.
+Tanner isn't fond of garlic, finds fresh basil much too strong, and thinks the green color is, well, too healthy-looking.
+But because I love pesto so much, I wasn't willing to just give up. o, I've made dozens of different pesto recipes over the years - avocado pesto, sun-dried tomato pesto, hemp seed pesto with spinach, kale pesto, and secretly hoped that one of them would become also Tanner's favorite.

 The best pesto leans towards the mild flavors of basil.
 While there are many types of basil, the sweet basil leaves tend to be the most recommended for pesto.
 The Genovese variety of sweet basil is the most flavorful with a floral, delicate aroma.
 You might not always find fresh baby Genovese basil leaves in your local grocery store, so the best thing to do (if you use basil on a regular basis), is to grow it yourself.